openAgile/CommitStream.Web/doc/v1_customer_setup.md

 ```
    * Verify that EventStore now operates only over https:// and not http://

+###Open the neccessary ports so EventStore can be seen from the outside###
+	* In the azure portal go to the endpoints tab of your VM.
+	* Add the ports 1113 and 2113.
+	* Try connecting to evenstore from a different machine using the url defined in your config.yml (https://your.azure.dns.name:2113), if that still doesn't work add the same ports to the windows firewall inside the VM you were configuring.

 ## Create the Azure web site to host the customer instance
 * Create a new web site in the [Azure Dev account portal](https://manage.windowsazure.com/VersionOne.onmicrosoft.com#Workspaces/All/dashboard) named `devopsheroscs`
 * Configure the site to publish from source control and select [https://github.com/openAgile/CommitStream.Web](openAgile/CommitStream.Web) on the `devopsheros` branch